 Credit unions are focused on the long-term financial well-being of their members and the wider community.

-Credit unions work to make high-quality finance accessible to all, at rates that are realistic and fair.
+Credit unions work to make high-quality finance accessible to all, at rates that are fair and affordable.

-Credit unions are owned by their members, with day-to-day-running overseen by a board of volunteers drawn from the membership.
+Credit unions are owned by their members and overseen by a board of volunteer directors drawn from the membership.

 Credit unions serve their members by listening to their needs and developing products and services built around them.